• Skip to primary navigation

 But baking rewards you only when you follow the procedure to the T and do not over-measure!
 I repeat DO NOT Over Measure!
 So keep these cautions on top of your mind and get ready to devour the muffins of your labor!

 1. Everything room temperature please.
 I know you read this on almost every other baking blog!
-But believe me, it is small things that make all the difference.
-Room temperature ingredients combine 16483x better than cold ones!
+But believe me, it is the small things that make all the difference.
+Room temperature ingredients combine 16483x better with each other than cold ones!

 2. Wash and pat those strawberries dry before cutting them.
 We don't want them to over-moisten our muffins.

 3. I love to top my muffins with a lot of strawberries.
 That way some of their moisture evaporates away as the muffins bake.
 And this makes the muffins look so pretty! 😉 Don't worry!
-There are still tons of strawberries in the centers.
+There are still tons of strawberries in their center.

 4. Don't cut your strawberries too big.
 Just about ½-3/4 of an inch.
-I found any bigger chunks turn your muffins a little soggy in the center.
+I found any bigger chunks turn your muffins a little soggy in the middle.

-5. Please, please please don't over fold your muffin batter.
-It results in dense, dry and brick hard baked muffins!
+5. Please, please please don't over fold your muffin batter ever.
+It results in dense, dry and bone dry baked muffins!

 The tops are bulkier and even taller than that muffin base itself.
 Such an unreal sight!